gustaveroussy/sopa/docs/tutorials/cli_usage.md

     # this should be done after aggregation and an eventual annotation
     sopa explorer write tuto.zarr --mode "-i"
     ```
-    For more details and customization, refer to the [command line helper](../../cli/#sopa-explorer-write).
+    For more details and customization, run the command line helper with `sopa explorer write --help`.

 ## Further analyses